 If you spend time online reading tips on how to write a synopsis for a novel, you’ll find masses of different and contradictory ideas – but I reckon I can safely assert one universal truth: Nobody – but nobody – finds them easy to write!

 The synopsis is a short, lively overview of your novel.
-It sits alongside the opening of your novel and your agent letter in your pitch package, and it lays out the complete arc of your plot.
+It sits alongside the opening of your novel and your agent pitch letter in your pitch package, and it lays out the complete narrative arc of your plot.
 It’s not the same thing as a ‘blurb’ (which is the short teaser paragraph that you find on the back of published books).

 Some agents will read the synopsis all through before even looking at the writing sample.
 Others will read all of the material you’ve sent and then look at the synopsis to see where it’s headed.
-And there are agents who don’t give the synopsis so much as a cursory glance.
+And there are agents who don’t give it so much as a cursory glance.
 Nevertheless you should write one, when you’re ready to send your novel out – and you should make it as good as you can.

 1. Put your title at the top, even if it’s still just a working title.